Deprecated features for Windows client

-Each version of Windows 10 adds new features and functionality; occasionally we also remove features and functionality, often because we've added a better option.
-Below are the details about the features and functionalities that are no longer being developed in Windows 10.
-For information about features that have been removed, see Features we removed.
+Each version of Windows client adds new features and functionality.
+Occasionally, new versions also remove features and functionality, often because they've added a newer option.
+This article provides details about the features and functionalities that are no longer being developed in Windows client.
+For more information about features that have been removed, see Windows features removed.

-For information about features in Windows 11, see Feature deprecations and removals.
+For more information about features in Windows 11, see Feature deprecations and removals.

-The features described below are no longer being actively developed, and might be removed in a future update.
+The features in this article are no longer being actively developed, and might be removed in a future update.
 Some features have been replaced with other features or functionality and some are now available from other sources.

 The following list is subject to change and might not include every affected feature or functionality.